igorwsilveira/igorwsilveira/README.md

 ## Hi! my name is Igor.
 I'm Data Analyst 👨‍💻

 #### As a Data Analyst, seeing that with data we can solve complex problems and transform people's lives for the better regardless of scope is a very rewarding and fulfilling feeling.
 And finding answers and solutions to that is what motivates me.
-For this, I use tools such as: Linux, Python, R, SQL, Google BigQuery, Tableau, Excel and Google Sheets.
+For this, I use tools such as: Linux, Python, R, SQL, Google BigQuery, Power BI, Excel and Google Sheets.

 <div>
   <a href="https://github.com/igorwsilveira">